witsgroup-1/campus-infrastructure-management-docs/docs/Development.md

 - Campus Safety App: Call their API to provide emergency contact information.
 - Dining Services: Book reservations through our app.

+## Collaboration Practices

+### Scrum Methodology

+As a team we adhered to the scrum methodology.
+Using feedback loops [5], we incrementally adjusted our ideas and approaches throughout the project.

+Each sprint lasted a week where we would have daily standups on WhatsApp and Discord.
+After every sprint we would have sprint reviews and retrospectives and before a sprint would begin, we would have a sprint planning meeting [Meeting Minutes].

+### External Collaboration

+External communication to other subsystems was done via email and WhatsApp.
+At the beginning of the project our team made sure to communicate what we needed from the other subsystems.
+It was also important that we communicated our API access to all other teams as soon as possible.

+The other subsystems were not as quick to send access to their API’s which led to a delay in our integration with their systems.

 ## Timelines

 - 8th -20th Auguast - Sprint 1 -Plan the software (UI/UX and architecture)